 We have been commissioned to deliver sessions for the B&NES Wellbeing College, Mencap, the Carers’ Centre, the American Museum in Britain, St Mary’s Timsbury and Sirona.
 We have a working relationship with other organisations who have an overlap of interest, including Second Step, St Mungos, DHI, All Hallows’ School and several other key partners.

 Successive well researched studies highlight the vital importance of reconnecting to the natural world.
-Some of these are linked below if you want to know more.
+If you want to know more some of these are linked below.